 Most people can’t make a new claim for Housing Benefit, as they would have to claim for Universal Benefit which has a housing element to help with rent.

-You can make a new claim for Housing Benefit if you’re getting, or recently stopped getting, a benefit with a severe disability premium (SDP).
+You can make a new claim for Housing Benefit if you’ve reached State Pension age, or you’re in supported, sheltered or temporary housing.

 For more information on Housing Benefit click here